instructor-ai/instructor/docs/integrations/openai.md

 2. **Partial Streaming**: This is useful when you'd like to stream a single object and you'd like to immediately start processing the response as it comes in.

 ### Partials

-You can use our `create_partial` method to stream a single object.
-Note that validators should not be declared in the response model when streaming objects because it will break the streaming process.

 ```python
 from instructor import from_openai